ConstructionPlacements

 Jacobs is a Fortune 500 technical professional services firm with significant data center expertise, offering turnkey solutions from architecture and engineering to project management and construction.

-Track Record: In the past decade, Jacobs has delivered 17 million+ square feet of white space and approximately 3,600 MW of data center capacity globally, with increasing focus on Asia-Pacific markets.
+Track Record: In the past decade, Jacobs has delivered 17 million+ square feet of white space and approximately 3,600 MW of data center capacity globally, with increasing focus on Asia-Pacific markets including Singapore, Australia, and India.

-Innovation Focus: Jacobs is exploring hydrogen fuel cell power and advanced cooling technologies for greener data centers, reflecting its commitment to sustainable innovation.
+Innovation Focus: Jacobs is actively exploring hydrogen fuel cell power and advanced liquid cooling technologies for next-generation green data centers.

 Regional Powerhouses Driving Local Growth